Employee attendance issues and how to address them

 Prioritize employee engagement

-A survey is a great way to learn more about what employees want and how to improve attendance by boosting job satisfaction.
-Once the data comes in, you can create a game plan to address any areas that may be leading to a lack of engagement such as poor communication from management, a lack of workplace recognition, unreasonable workloads, poor compensation, or any other issues plaguing your employees,
+A survey is a great way to learn more about what employees want.
+It also helps you know how to improve attendance.
+You can achieve this by boosting job satisfaction.
+Once the data comes in, you can create a game plan.

 Recognize good attendance